 Water quality standards are the fundamental regulatory and policy foundation to preserve and restore the quality of all waters of the state.
 They consist of three elements:

-- Narrative and numeric standards to protect those uses; and
+- narrative and numeric standards to protect those uses.

 Seven use classes are outlined in Minnesota’s water quality standards rules.

 - Class 1: Domestic consumption

 - Class 7: Limited Resource Value Water (LRVW)